tkukurin/arxiv_analysis/README.md

 The different stages of the project will be announced soon.

 More details coming soon.
-For now, please join us on our [Slack group](https://dairai.slack.com/join/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g#/) (channel: project_arxiv_papers) for more announcements!
+For now, please join us on our Slack group (channel: project_arxiv_papers) for more announcements!
+Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0) for an invite to our Slack group.